Contrasting Pseudoscalar Higgs and Toponium States at the LHC and Beyond

 Calculations of the cross section of the signal and continuum background processes, as well as their interference, have been performed {e.g. in Ref.~\cite{Nous}, which we follow closely here; other studies can be found in Refs.~\cite{Autres}.} At leading order, the full matrix elements including all mass effects are taken into account in calculating the signal, background and interference parts.
 Higher-order QCD corrections are implemented using suitable short-cuts and some widely-used approximations that simplify the calculation but lead to rather accurate predictions, at least for the known cases of signal and background.

 We use here the same approximations for the higher-order effects as {in Refs.~\cite{Maltoni,Nous} and} in the CMS analysis~\cite{CMS}.
 For the Higgs signal, the K--factor of order 2 obtained at NNLO \cite{ANLO,ANNLO} is adopted, while for the background we assume the K--factor $\simeq 1.3$ found at NNLO~\cite{QCDtt}; in both cases we ignore the small electroweak corrections.
 For the interference part, the higher-order QCD corrections are {not} known and, following CMS~\cite{CMS} and Refs.~\cite{Maltoni,Nous}, we use as a K--factor the geometrical average of the signal and QCD background {K--factors at NNLO, $K \simeq 1.6$.

-We note that, for consistency, the total $A$ decay width which should appear in the interference term is the one calculated at leading order in perturbation theory.
-For $M_A =365$ GeV and $g_{Att}=0.78$, it has the value $\Gamma_A^{\rm LO} \simeq 4.2$ GeV, instead of the precise value $\Gamma_A^{\rm HO} \simeq 6.5$ GeV that includes the higher-order QCD effects (which taken into account via the K-factor) and is obtained, e.g., using the program {\tt HDECAY}.
-It turns out that the ratio of widths, $\Gamma_A^{\rm HO}/\Gamma_A^{\rm LO} \simeq 1.6$, is approximately the same as the assumed QCD K--factor in the interference.} We also note that, for $M_A \gsim 350$ GeV, the branching ratio BR($A \to t\bar t)$ is very close to unity in all cases, except very close to the $2m_t$ threshold where it is slightly suppressed.
-We do not enter here into the detailed experimental issues discussed in the first paper in Ref.~\cite{Nous}, and simply show the outcome of a simple parton-level analysis that nevertheless captures the main relevant aspects and provides a reliable assessment of the situation.
+For consistency, the total $A$ decay width that should appear in the interference term is the one calculated at leading order in perturbation theory.
+For $M_A\!=\!365$ GeV and $g_{Att}\!=\!0.78$, it has the value $\Gamma_A^{\rm LO} \! \simeq \!
+4.2$ GeV, instead of the value $\Gamma_A^{\rm HO} \! \simeq \!
+6.5$ GeV that higher-order QCD effects, which are, in principle, taken into account via the K-factor and is obtained, e.g., using the program {\tt HDECAY}.
+It turns out that the ratio of widths, $\Gamma_A^{\rm HO}/\Gamma_A^{\rm LO} \simeq 1.6$, is approximately the same as the assumed QCD K--factor in the interference.} We also note that for $M_A \gsim 350$ GeV the fraction BR($A \to t\bar t)$ is very close to unity in all cases, except very close to the $2m_t$ threshold where it is only very slightly suppressed. {However, we stay away from the threshold region $\lsim 2m_t$.}

+{We focus our numerical analysis on a pseudoscalar Higgs boson with a mass of $M_A=365$ GeV and a strong coupling to the top quark, $g_{Att} =0.78$, which is the best-fit point of the CMS collaboration for this particular scenario.
+We are, therefore, well above the $t\bar t$ threshold $m_{tt}=345$ GeV and we do not expect any effect from a toponium bound state in the production process nor large corrections to the branching ratio in the decay mode $A \to t\bar t$.
+We therefore believe that our analysis is reliable and not affected by the non-perturbative threshold effects \cite{ttthreshold}.